brian32768/react-bootstrap-test/react-graphql/README.md

 # react-bootstrap-test/react-graphql

+2023-06-16 This phase of my project is done, so I will be moving the work I have done here into my real project today.

-I am thinking that my application is simple so it does not need Redux or complex routing.
+My application is simple so it does not need Redux or complex routing.
 Pretty much it's a single form, maybe with an advanced form... so 2 forms...

 On the data side, I have to access SQL Server and ugly tables.

 Initially I tried making SQL relatively transparent and used REST calls.

-This example will use GraphQL and hopefully encapsulate the ugly SQL tables in the server side, passing only elegant data back to the client.
+This example uses GraphQL (via Apollo) to encapsulate the ugly SQL tables in the server side, passing only elegant data back to the client.

-On the client side I will need a GraphQL client but I am avoiding Redux so I will try Apollo.
+On the client side I will need a GraphQL client so I will try Apollo.
 I tried Relay and fell flat on my face.

 I have little experience with ORMs.
 I know they are an approach to this problem too, but I think would also be overkill here.